sstadnik1/ElectionAnalysis/README.md

 # ElectionAnalysis

 ## Project Overview
-A Colorado Board of Elections employee assigned the following tasts to complete the election audit of a recent local congressional election:
+A Colorado Board of Elections employee assigned the following tasks to complete the election audit of a recent local congressional election:
  1. Calculate the total number of votes cast.
  2. Get a complete list of candidates who recieved votes.
  3. Calculate the total number of votes each candidate received.